“He is mine in a way that he will never be hers, yet he is hers in a way that he will never be mine, and so together, we are motherhood.” -Desha Wood

 We Can’t Always Choose Our Family, But Sometimes, We Can

 One of the cool things about open adoption is that the birth mother typically has a choice in who will raise her birth child.
 The agency provides profiles of many hopeful adoptive parents, and the birth mother has an opportunity to choose the family that she feels the most positive about.
 By learning about a family’s lifestyle, career choices, personality, and hobbies, she will get a sense of what her birth child’s future life may be like.
 If faith is important to her, she may choose a family who regularly attends religious services.
 If travel sounds exciting to her, she may choose a couple who enjoys taking yearly vacations.
-Often, one of the most touching parts of these profiles are the “Dear Birth Mother” letters.
+Often, one of the most touching parts of these profiles is the “Dear Birth Mother” letters.
 These share the hopeful adoptive parents’ reasons for choosing adoption.
 They also offer encouragement and praise for the strength and selflessness of the woman who may be carrying their child.
 Being able to choose her child’s parents can bring a sense of comfort and familiarity to what can be a time of great uncertainty.
 Being chosen by a birth family can bring a sense of honor and pride to an adoptive family.
 In many cases, the parties involved feel that their families were joined by divine intervention.
 Hopefully, upon meeting, a lifelong bond and a healthy relationship will begin to form.

 An Adoptive Mother’s Love for a Birth Mother